Thoughts from a Stoic Solopreneur

 But the goal isn’t money just now.

-I know LBD is more scalable in terms of my time via digital products and courses.
+I know Life by Design is more scalable in terms of my time via digital products and freelance coaching.

 It’s more rewarding than my client work.